-- 6.1 The Safeguarding Adults Review and Complex Case Group (SARCC) is a sub-group of the Gateshead Safeguarding Adults Board (SAB).

-- 6.2 The SARCC will be accountable to the SAB via quarterly Highlight reports containing information on:

-- What is Working Well

-- What is not Working Well

-- How do we Know we have made a Difference

-- Identified Risks
+- 6.1 The Safeguarding Adults Review and Complex Case Group (SARCC) is a sub-group of the Gateshead Safeguarding Adults Board (SAB). - 6.2 The SARCC will be accountable to the SAB via quarterly Highlight reports containing information on: - What is Working Well: - Summary of key agenda items, discussions, topics covered, and key actions completed - Summary of key activity relating to specific GSAB Strategic Plan Priorities - Actions planned for next reporting period - Examples of good practice/outcomes for adults at risk - What is not Working Well: - Summary of any actions not completed in this reporting period, any identified barriers and agreed corrective action - What difference are we making? - Summary of evidence of impact of the work of the group, the outcomes achieved and what difference this will or is making

-- 6.3 Once a SAR has been discussed and agreement reached, the Safeguarding Business Manager will inform the Chair of the Safeguarding Adults Board and the three SAB statutory partners of the SARCC's recommendation for ratification or challenge.
+- Identification of any individual(s) and/or organisation that has made a difference to adults at risk - Potential Risks: - Any potential risks and/or challenges (including for example, achieving the group plan, membership, collation of data/ performance, links to the GSAB strategic plan or risks to the partnership) - Do the identified risk(s) need to be included in the GSAB Risk Register? - Do you require any action to be considered by the GSAB? - 6.3 Once a SAR has been discussed and agreement reached, the Safeguarding Business Manager will inform the Chair of the Safeguarding Adults Board and the three SAB statutory partners of the SARCC's recommendation for ratification or challenge.
 In the event the Chair disagrees with the recommendation it will be referred for reconsideration at a meeting of the SARCC.